Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 Opela $29.83 qty: 3
 ```

+How will you solve this problem?
+Think about where and when items are added to the cart?
+What type is the cart?
+If we add an item to the cart, how can we tell if an item of the same type already exists in the cart?

 #### ⭐ Stretch Challenge – Include Row Totals
 ```
 Zoolab $12.07 qty: 2 total: $24.14